 The OINP searches the Express Entry pool and identifies potential candidates who meet the criteria of Ontario’s French-Speaking Skilled Worker Stream (see below).

 Candidates identified by the OINP will receive an NOI, which will invite them to apply to the OINP for nomination under the French-Speaking Skilled Worker Stream.
-From this point, selected candidates have 45 days to apply to the OINP under this stream.
+From this point, selected candidates have 45 calendar days to apply to the OINP under this stream.
 If their application is approved, candidates will be notified of their nomination by the OINP, which they can accept and use to apply to IRCC for permanent residence.

 This page will provide details on the following topics: